 The Summer Computing Academy held by Texas A&M High Performance Research Computing seeks to enable aspiring computer scientists, developers, and engineers in their pursuit of computing fields.
-The academy will host two week long (five day) computing programs at Texas A&M University campus.
+The academy will host four week long (five day) computing programs at Texas A&M University campus.
 Participants will arrive in the morning each day before the start of the program and will leave each day after the activities for that day are completed.
 By combining exceptional Texas A&M University facilities with the versatile Raspberry Pi and over 100 years of combined computing experience between camp coordinators, we hope to inspire attendees to succeed within code-related fields.
 Attendees of the Summer Computing Academy will also be able to experience Texas A&M University with commentary and guidance from our academy coordinators.

 - Lunch will be provided on-site.